Techtonica/curriculum/testing-and-tdd/backend-testing.md

 responses to external API calls.
 This allows us to take control over much of the complexity of interacting with other services that we discussed above in items 1 & 2.
-It additionally helps address the potential time and money costs that making actual calls to the service would introduce into our tests.
+It additionally helps address the potential time and money costs that making actual calls to the service would introduce into our tests (item 3).

 > The concept of **mocking** was covered in [Intro to Testing][intro-to-testing].
 > As a brief refresher it is the act of providing a fake implementation of an